 Autonomous driving is a term we're slowly becoming accustomed to, along with electric and hybrid power, as the vehicles of the future take over the roads.
 We're still a fair way off completely driverless cars, but the technology that makes driving that little bit easier - and safer - is appearing in cars up and down the highways.

-But you may have noticed there are different levels of autonomous driving, from 0 to 5, and we'd wager that you actually don't know what they mean - only the boffins in the car industry will have the slightest clue as to what they actually mean.
+But you may have noticed there are different levels of autonomous driving, from 0 to 5, and we'd wager that you actually don't know what they mean - only the boffins in the car industry will have the slightest clue.

 So allow us to explain exactly what each level of autonomy means, and if there are any examples currently available on the road.